 You will want enough room to smoke a turkey, so make sure there is at least 12″ of headspace between the cooking grate and the inside of the lid.
 If there is a warming rack, it should be removable.

 There are now six fuel types to choose from.
 You need to decide if you want charcoal, gas, logs, wood pellets, or electric.
-If you like to grill steaks and other red meats, you want to be able to get high heat for searing.
-You want charcoal or gas.
+If you want to experience the use of an electric grill, we will recommend a Char Broil electric grill

 The key to successful cooking is temperature control.
 If you cannot easily create a 2-zone setup, you are severely handicapped.